periareon/req-compile/README.rst

 * Provides no tools to track down where conflicting constraints originate
 * Cannot treat source directories recursively as package sources

-Qer has these features, making it an effective tool for large Python projects.
+Req-Compile has these features, making it an effective tool for large Python projects.

 This situation is very common: